g3kl/demo-crossplane/README.md

 Look at [config_as_code/main.tf](https://github.com/Dynatrace/obslab-crossplane/blob/main/config_as_code/main.tf) for the definition of this tag rule.

-> Tip: You can add new `.tf` files inside this repo.
+> Tip: You can add new `.tf` files inside this folder.
 Terraform will automatically pick up any `.tf` files inside the folder.
+>
+> Exercise: Try creating a new tag called `crossplane-created-2`